getpelican/pelican-plugins/Readme.rst

 Load CSV                  Adds ``csv`` Jinja tag to display the contents of a CSV file as an HTML table

-Multi parts posts         Allows you to write multi-part posts

 Markdown Inline Extend    Enables you to add customize inline patterns to your markdown

+Markdown-metaYAML         Pelican reader to enable YAML-style metadata in markdown articles

+Math Render               Gives pelican the ability to render mathematics

 Mbox Reader               Generate articles automatically via email, given a path to a Unix mbox

+Multi parts posts         Allows you to write multi-part posts

 Neighbor articles         Adds ``next_article`` (newer) and ``prev_article`` (older) variables to the article's context